 Many people don’t usually think about their appendix until they see a problem.
-In terms of obvious day-to-day bodily functions, the appendix does not play an obvious role.
+In terms of obvious day-to-day bodily functions, the appendix does not play an obvious role, but it is believed to play a role in digestion.
 The appendix looks like a small tube-like attachment near where the small intestine meets the large intestine.
 This organ is about four inches long and is usually located in the lower abdomen.

 Maybe Not So Useless?

 In modern medicine, doctors have had a difficult time determining the function of the appendix.
 Many theories suggest that this vestigial organ is the result of a genetic or evolutionary layover.
 As a result, the appendix has earned its reputation as a useless organ.
 However, new studies and theories suggest that the appendix may play a key role in housing and protecting good gut bacteria.

 Researchers have also discovered that the appendix also supports the body’s immune system during fetal development, and continues to do so during the earlier years of life.
 White blood cells and other antibodies and antigens can reside in the appendix to help reduce the chance of harmful immune responses in the gut.

 Outside of its possible natural functions, surgeons use the appendix tissue in urinary tract reconstruction surgery to treat incontinence by reinforcing or replacing a weakened or damaged sphincter.

 However, the appendix still carries a reputation of getting infected and causing problems like appendicitis.